nomnomab/lc-rolling-giant/README.md

 - Fixed an ownership issue that caused the Rolling Giant to not untarget from someone
 - Fixed an ownership issue that caused the Rolling Giant to target people outside of the factory
 - Removed capsule collider and added a box collider as it was causing issues with the Rolling Giant's attack
+- Rolling Giants outside still don't work properly, but is getting worked on 🫡

 ## 2.4.0